 … it’s clearly personalised.
 It mentions a character, offers specific feedback, and there’s even an invitation to submit other work.
 That’s always a good sign.
 In this case, by all means thank the agent for their time and feedback.

-Tip 2: Follow submission guidelines and don’t be clever
+2: Follow submission guidelines and don’t be clever

 Agents usually have their submission guidelines listed on their websites.
 Follow them to the letter.
 They’re there for a reason.
 Being clever, such as sending the agent a luxurious gift box with your submission inside, rather than sending it electronically as requested, rarely pays off.
-Agents want to see that you can collaborate with them, and if the first thing you do is go against their guidelines, that doesn’t signal good collaboration.
+Agents want to see that you can collaborate with them, and if the first thing you do is go against their guidelines, that doesn’t look good.
 A gift box is a lovely thought, but it may lead to guilt on the agent’s part if they want to send you a rejection, or worse, they may not respond because they feel bad that you’ve wasted your money.

-Tip 3: You can do multiple submissions – but keep it to a minimum
+3: You can do multiple submissions – but keep it to a minimum

 Casting a wide net is good, but if you’re submitting to a hundred literary agents, it’s likely that you haven’t done your research and are just submitting to anyone and everyone.
 Stick to agents that would be a good fit for you, in terms of what you’d like to write and the type of agency you want to work with.

-Tip 4: Don’t nudge too often if you get a request
+4: Don’t nudge too often if you get a request

 Hello Lovely Agent,